Scvetx/lessons_manager/README.md

-# workbook
+# Lessons Manager

 A mobile app for managing students and lessons.
-This app is created as an example with 2 architecture approaches: BLoC and Stateful widgets.
+This repository is created as an example of a flutter app developed by me.

+There are 2 architecture approaches used in this project: BLoC and Stateful widgets.
-## Getting Started

-In this project you can see user interfaces created with 2 types of state management:
+## User Interfaces And State Management

 - bloc architecture -
 1) lib > ui > screens > courses